awslabs/aws-proton-plugins-for-backstage/README.md

 This repository contains a set of Backstage plugins for interacting with the [AWS Proton](https://aws.amazon.com/proton/) service.

-This includes:
+The plugins are:
-- Entity card to display the status of an AWS Proton service
+- An entity card to display the status of an AWS Proton service.
-- Scaffolder action to create an AWS Proton service
+- A scaffolder action to create an AWS Proton service.

 ![AWS Proton Service entity card](/docs/images/proton-entity-card.png "AWS Proton Service entity card")